52 Weird and Unique Things To Do In Tokyo

 Here, human-like robot staff and even dinosaur robots greet guests at the front desk upon arrival!
 Other robots like ones that carry your luggage, and mini robots to take your breakfast order, are available in some of the Henna na hotels too.

-(Henn na hotels can be found in TokyoOsakaKyotoNaraNagoyaFukuoka, and even as far away as Seoul, South Korea too)
+Henn na hotels can be found in TokyoOsakaKyotoNaraNagoyaFukuoka, and even as far away as Seoul, South Korea too.

 Check out my full list of coolest hotels in Tokyo here

 Tokyo is home to the Ryogoku Kokugikan, a famous sumo wrestling stadium built in 1909.
-If you’re visiting Japan when a sumo tournament is happening, I highly recommend attending for the electric atmosphere and shows of Japanese tradition.
+If you’re visiting Japan when a sumo tournament is happening, I highly recommend attending for the buzzing atmosphere and shows of Japanese tradition.
 Read about my experience and how to get tickets here.

 How to see the grand sumo tournament in Tokyo, Japan.
 Watch sumo wrestling at the Ryogoku Kokugikan.
 How to buy tickets for sumo wrestling matches in Tokyo